Grammarly vs. PerfectIt: Which Is Better?

 • includes several built-in styles to check writing against

-• integration of The Chicago Manual of Style (CMOS) for CMOS Online subscribers is quite useful
+• integration of The Chicago Manual of Style (CMOS) for CMOS Online subscribers is useful

 • occasionally overlooks an inconsistency